-IBO MISSION STATEMENT
+IBO MISSION STATEMENT and WHY IB IS DIFFERENT2

-The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who are motivated to succeed.
+It also strives to develop young people who will help create a better world through intercultural understanding and respect.